Preparing for the Release of the Special Book on the Three Weeks

-In anticipation of the exciting event of the book's release, we are beginning to publish selected excerpts from it, especially following the words of our teacher, Rav Berland shlit"a, from the past week.
-In a conversation with one of his students, he emphasized the importance of spreading the book Megillat Ruth, and he said: "This book will cleanse all impurity and judgments from the world.
-There are such judgments and impurities in the world, but my books and writings, the teachings and prayers, cleanse and purify all the judgments and impurities from the world."
+Ahead of the moving occasion of the book's publication, we are beginning to release selected excerpts from it.
+This is especially relevant following the words of our teacher, Rav Berland shlit"a, from this past week, when in a conversation with one of his students, he encouraged the distribution of the book Megillat Ruth.
+The Rav said: "This book will cleanse all the impurity and all the harsh judgments from the world.
+There are such judgments and impurities in the world, but my books and writings, the Torah teachings and prayers, cleanse and purify all the judgments and impurities from the world."

 Subscribe to Our Newsletter